 • Converted at Norfolk Naval Shipyard, Portsmouth VA., March through July 1961

-• During the Vietnam War Valley Forge (LPH-8) participated in the following campaigns:
+• During the Vietnam War USS Valley Forge (LPH-8) participated in the following campaigns:

 Vietnam Defense Campaign